-• Section 100.21(b)(1)(xvi)(c)(1) which states, "for students enrolled in grade 7 or 8 and who take a Regents examination in mathematics but do not take the grade 7 or 8 New York State testing program assessment in mathematics, participation and accountability determinations for the school in which the student is enrolled in grade 7 or 8 shall be based upon such student's performance on the Regents examination in mathematics" and
+• Section 100.21(b)(1)(xv)(c)(1) which states, "for students enrolled in grade 6, 7 or 8 and who take a Regents examination in mathematics but do not take the grade 6, 7 or 8 New York State testing program assessment in mathematics, participation and accountability

-• Section 100.21b)(1)(xvi)(d)(1) which states, "for students enrolled in grade 8 who take a Regents examination in science but do not take the grade 8 intermediate science test, accountability determinations for the school in which such student is enrolled in grade 8 shall be based upon such student's performance on the Regents examination in science."
+- determinations for the school in which the student is enrolled in grade 6, 7 or 8 shall be based upon such student's performance on the Regents examination in mathematics" and - Section 100.21(b)(1)(xv)(d)(1) which states, "for students enrolled in grade 7 or 8 who take a Regents examination in science but do not take the grade 8 intermediate science test, accountability determinations for the school in which such student is enrolled in grade 7 or 8 shall be based upon such student's performance on the Regents examination in science."

-Additional subsections of these regulations include provisions that allow for students enrolled in these classes to take both the grade-level assessments and the Regents Examination associated with their enrolled courses.
+Additional subsections of these regulations include provisions that allow for students enrolled in these classes to take both the grade level assessments and the Regents examination associated with their enrolled courses.
 These subsections provide schools the ability to determine through coursework whether a student's achievement is sufficiently high to be accurately measured by one advanced test, and as a result to reduce the testing burden for those students who will most benefit from the ability to focus exclusively on advanced studies.